CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 - The normal headless test suite is enabled and passing.
 - The `xw / test` suite currently runs 24 tests, including focused coverage for `xw:on-change`, property-specific `xw:on-...-change`, button command execution, installed widget discovery, and malformed property-map parsing.
 - The package task produces `xw/xw-3.0.0-SNAPSHOT.zip`.
 - A manual NetLogo 7 desktop GUI test model exists at `test-models/xw-gui-test.nlogox`.
-It contains its own Info-tab instructions and phase-specific popup prompts.
+It contains its own Info-tab instructions and phase-specific popup prompts, and it passed a manual run in NetLogo 7.0.3 on 2026-05-01.

 ## Commit Trail